Uberspace/lab/source/guide_mumble.rst

 Best practices
 ==============

-uberspace already already gets letsencrypt certificates.
+uberspace already provides letsencrypt certificates.
 To add them append these lines to your ``murmur.ini`` and adjust your username and the domain.

 .. code-block:: ini